Hypothalamus: the importance of hormones in the brain

 What is the Hypothalamus?

 The hypothalamus and the thalamus are part of the diencephalon.
 They are part of the limbic system and contain the main diversity in neurons of the whole brain.
 It’s in charge of the autonomic nervous system and the endocrine system.
-Its an endocrine gland that releases hormones in charge of modulating behaviors relating to species maintenance.
+It’s an endocrine gland that releases hormones in charge of modulating behaviors relating to species maintenance.
 It also regulates hormone secretion of the hypophysis (pituitary gland) with whom it shares the hypothalamic-pituitary-adrenal axis.
-It’s made of two different secreting neurones: The parvocellular (who secrete peptidic hormones) and the magnocellular (which secrete neurohypophysial hormones).
+It’s made of two different secreting neurons: The parvocellular (who secrete peptidic hormones) and the magnocellular (which secrete neurohypophysial hormones).

 Where is the Hypothalamus located?

 Having a perfect spot in the brain is important.
 It is located in a brain part just beneath the thalamus (from there the name) and right above the brainstem.
 It connects with the hypophysis through the pituitary stalk.
 The hypothalamus central position allows it to communicate perfectly, receiving information from different body structures and sending information to others.

 What does the Hypothalamus do?
 How does it keep us alive?